Louis-MG/MetaDBGWAS/README.md

 - fof.txt : file of files for input of bcalm
 - fof_unitigs.txt : file of file for input of Reindeer.
 - step1 folder which contains input files for gemma and bugwas.

+# How to reference :

+Please cite this tool as :

+Metadbgwas, L-M. Gueguen, 2022.

+# Issues :

+You can post issues in the issue section of the github repository.
+You can also email me at lm<dot>gueguen<at>orange<dot>fr .
+I will do my best to resolve them.

 # License